Concord Preparatory School

 • 5 AP courses

-• Studio, history, and music
+• Studio, digital, history, and music

 Students learn basic vocabulary, techniques, and history of art.
 Students will explore two- and three-dimensional projects by engaging in different art mediums.